tvelliott/charon/README.md

 (computers attached to the Pluto device) are not required to be batman-adv enabled to communicate with other hosts or Pluto-devices on the network.
 Up to 4 Pluto devices have been tested with 3 host machines (one stand-alone pluto with no host).
-Even with batman OGM broadcasts being broadcast on 4 devices, the TCP throughput is good down to -100 dBm or less at around a peak of 117 Kbps (no repeater hops).
-A single repeater (if batman-adv decides to route that way), reduces the TCP throughput to around 80 Kbps.
+With batman OGM broadcasts being broadcast on the 4 pluto devices, the TCP throughput was good down to -100 dBm or less at around a peak of 117 Kbps (no repeater hops).
+A single repeater hop (if batman-adv decides to route that way), reduces the TCP throughput to around 80 Kbps.
 More hops will further reduce the TCP throughput and latency of other protocols.
-The Charon daemon may be disabled via a user-configurable u-boot environment variable (via fw_setenv) if normal Pluto SDR functionality is desired (e.g. using GQRX, GNU-Radio, etc).
+The Charon daemon may be disabled from starting on power-up via a user-configurable u-boot environment variable (via fw_setenv enable_charon) if normal Pluto SDR functionality is desired (e.g. using GQRX, GNU-Radio, etc).
 </p>
 <BR>
 <B>Plot of 3rd radio monitoring the on-air spectrum and constellation of 2 transceivers communicating via OFDM-64, QAM-16</B>